 She has since earned her doctorate and settled in Maryland with her loving husband and her two sons.
 They are members of the Silver Spring Church of Christ where they teach bible study and serve.
 In her spare time she loves spending time with her family and friends, playing sports and games, traveling, and teaching at all levels.
 She knows that God has truly blessed her with a great family, church home, good health, and career that she loves.
 She understands that “To whom much is given, much is required.”

-In 2016, she transitioned to Chavez Prep Middle School as their principal for the 2016-2017 school year.
+In 2016, she transitioned to Chavez Prep Middle School as their principal for the 2016-2017 school year and returned as principal to the Parkside campus in 2018.
 Her vision is that she will be the inspirational leader among leaders who exhibits the highest level of excellence; creates systems, conditions, and a culture that encourages scholastic achievement; and defines and monitors the work that must be done, while building the capacity of those who engage in this work.